AT90S8515/LegacyPVP/README.md

 * Ability to host a private server to store your login details on
 * Ability to use LPVPS to store you Accounts and Replays
 * Replays built right into the client.
 Recording starts as soon as the game starts
-* Watch live matches, Without a spectator delay
+* Watch live matches, Without a spectator delay (Except for the one that riot has serverside)
 * And more.

 LegacyLogin